tektechnologies/Instructor-Prep/201/class-07.md

 firstPet.getInterest();
 ```

-## If we dont know the parameter, we write null
+## If we don't know the parameter, we write null

-- we dont leave it blank because we get syntax errors,
+- we don't leave it blank because we get syntax errors,
 - so use null, however if we do math on say weight and there is a null you will
  get back a NaN, response.